-If there are two CMM modules in a chassis, one management processor is considered "primary" and is actively managing the system.
+If there are two CMM modules in an OS9700, one management processor is considered "primary" and is actively managing the system.
 The other management processor is considered "secondary" and remains ready to quickly take over management in the event of hardware or software failure on the primary.
 In the event of a failure, the two processors exchange roles and the secondary takes over as primary.

 The switch fabric on the CMM operates independently of the management processor.
-If there are two CMM modules installed in a chassis, both fabric modules are normally active.
-Two CMM modules must be installed in the chassis to provide full fabric capacity.
+If there are two CMM modules installed in an OS9700, both fabric modules are normally active.
+Two CMM modules must be installed in the OS9700 to provide full fabric capacity.
 However, note that only the one CMM module in the OS9600 provides full fabric capacity.

-If there is one CMM module installed in a chassis, then there is a single management processor, but there is no "secondary" CMM.
+If there is one CMM module installed in an OS9700, then there is a single management processor, but there is no "secondary" CMM.
 Hardware or software failures in the CMM may result in a system reboot.
-The system fabric capacity on a system with one CMM is only half of the fabric capacity of a dual CMM system.
+The System fabric capacity on an OS9700 is one half of the fabric capacity of a dual CMM system.